diogomartinsac/rasc/_posts/2022-02-15-computer-vision-basics.md

 ### Fiducial Markers

-Israel says:This exercise shows the use of a resource for estimating poses known as fiducial markers.
+This exercise shows the use of a resource for estimating poses known as fiducial markers.
 A fiducial marker is an artificial reference point added to a scene to make it easier to find matching points between images.
 In this exercise, the theory about the markers and especially about the Aruco marker will be learned.
 A practical exercise is made showing how to identify and locate these markers in an image.

 [Colab](https://drive.google.com/file/d/1_lgW0aeJHUryArxjkNj8fjNVAGQViscs/view?usp=sharing)